kolzchut/mediawiki-extensions-Promoter/README.md

 # Promoter - extension semi-documentation

+## How to use

+### Ad carousel
+Using a <promotergallery /> tag, you can display an ad carousel/slider, which tries to load all ads for the current page.

 ## Things you should know:
 - A non-existant campaign fallbacks to a default campaign ($wgPromoterFallbackCampaign)
 - A disabled (inactive) campaign is the same as a non-existant one